cotyembry/notes/README.md

 git checkout FETCH_HEAD - - <file>

+# Compare/Diff two different git branches

+        git diff branch_1..branch_2

+That will produce the diff between the tips of the two branches.
+If you'd prefer to find the diff from their common ancestor to test, you can use three dots instead of two:

+        git diff branch_1...branch_2

 # Trigger custom event with custom object with jquery in the browser
 	$(this.parentReference).on('addedClassName', (e) => {
 		console.log('in on part of trigger with: ', e);